Things to Remember When Paying a Credit Card Bill

 A credit card is an extremely valuable financial tool for unplanned expenses, earning rewards, handling emergencies and building your credit score.
 In our attempt to move towards a cashless economy, credit cards have become the most widely used payment method.
 However, when it comes to managing multiple credit cards, even experienced users can struggle to pay their bills on time.

-Top Things to Remember When Paying with a Credit Card
+Top Things to Remember When Paying a Credit Card Bill

 - Pay Your Lowest Bill Balance First

 If you are facing financial crunches and you have multiple credit cards, always try to pay the minimum amount on your credit card bill first.
 For instance, if you have 2 credit cards with a balance of ₹40,000 and ₹4,00,000 respectively.
 Naturally paying the lower balance will be more convenient and easy.

 Opting for such an option helps you to pay off at least one of your credit cards as soon as possible.
 It is also important to note that interest rates are included with every credit card and the credit card with a balance of ₹40,000 may not have a lower interest rate.

 Therefore, it is important to remain conscious while making a payment and always consider your financial repayment capabilities before choosing between the two.

 Typically paying off a high-interest rate will cost you more in the long run in comparison to a lower interest rate.
 If you own multiple credit cards then it is the ideal way to pay the minimum amount prior to the due date and then start paying the card with the highest interest rate.

 This practice will help you to reduce the amount of interest that you will need to pay throughout your life.
 However, as per experts, it is a good habit to pay off smaller loans at first as paying high-interest credit card dues first will reduce your balance slightly quicker.